Financial Aid Policy if You Withdraw

 Accordingly, UNCSA will prorate institutional charges for Federal Title IV aid recipients based on the percentage of the term completed, calculated by dividing the number of calendar days the student attended in the term by the total number of calendar days in the term.
 Title IV financial aid recipients will be charged for a percentage of the term equal to the percentage of aid they “earned”.
 After completing over 60% of the term as calculated above, the student will have “earned” 100% of their institutional charges, as well as their Title IV financial aid.

-The Financial Aid Office calculates percentages and amounts pertaining to the Return of Title IV Funds.
-Non-Federal aid received by Title IV recipients will be “earned” in the same manner described above for Title IV aid.
-The amounts and order in which each source of non-Federal aid is refunded is determined on a case-by-case basis.
+The Office of Student Financial Aid calculates percentages and amounts pertaining to the Return of Title IV Funds.
+Institutional aid received by Title IV recipients will be “earned” in the same manner described above for Title IV aid.
+However, the return of funds to various State and private programs will be determined by the rules of the specific program, if and when specified.
 Required returns of funds to all financial aid programs must be made prior to a refund to the student.

 Institutional Refund of Charges Policy for Non-Title IV Recipients

 A student’s attendance in the term is counted from the first required day of attendance until the date of the student’s official withdrawal.
-The Student Accounts Office will calculate this refund.
-Refer to the Policy on Institutional Refund Charges table.
+The Student Accounts Office in the Bursar’s Office will calculate this refund.
+(Refer to the Policy on Institutional Refund of Charges table.)
 Exceptions to the policy may be reviewed by the Tuition and Fees Appeals Committee.

-For students who received aid from Institutional sources only, the total amount of aid the student received is reduced by the same refund percentage as determined from the policy.
-Refer to the Policy on Institutional Refund Charges table.
-The amounts and order in which each source of aid is refunded is determined on a case-by-case basis by the Financial Aid Office, with the guiding principle being to return funds to those programs most likely to be reallocated for use by other students.
-The return of funds to various State and private programs is determined by the rules of the specific program.
+For students who received aid from Institutional sources only, the total amount the student received is reduced by the same refund percentage as determined from the policy.
+(Refer to the Policy on Institutional Refund of Charges table.)
+The amounts and order in which each source of aid is refunded is determined on a case-by-case basis by the Office of Student Financial Aid, with the guiding principle being to return funds to those programs most likely to be reallocated for use by other students.
+The return of funds to any private programs will be determined by the rules of the specific program, if and when specified.
 Required return of funds to all financial aid programs must be made prior to the refund to the student.

-Samples of typical refund and/or repayment calculations for a student who has withdrawn from UNCSA can be found in the Financial Aid Office or in the Student Accounts Office.
+Samples of typical refund and/or repayment calculations for a student who has withdrawn from UNCSA can be found in the Office of Student Financial Aid or in the Student Accounts Office with the Bursar’s Office.